octue/terraform-octue-twined-core/README.md

 # terraform-octue-twined-core
-A Terraform module that deploys the core storage and IAM resources for an Octue Twined services network.
+A Terraform module for deploying the core storage and IAM resources for an Octue Twined services network to google cloud.

 # Resources
 These resources are automatically deployed: